-Our Lady of Good Counsel Catholic School, established in 1957, is a parish preschool, elementary and middle school with approximately 500 students in preschool through grade 8.
+Our Lady of Good Counsel Catholic School, established in 1957, is a parish preschool, elementary and middle school with approximately 500 students..
 The Virginia Catholic Education Association (VCEA) has accredited OLGC School since 1972.
 OLGC School is also a member of the National Catholic Education Association (NCEA) and has been awarded U.S. Department of Education Blue Ribbon School status.

 The School provides a Catholic education instilled with the spirituality of St. Francis de Sales.
 It is intended to "make your child's faith a living, conscious, and active one through the light of instruction."
 The integration of religious truth and values with life is the focal point of the curriculum.
 As part of its educational program, OLGC School strives for academic excellence, encourages appreciation of the fine arts, fosters self-respect and respect for all life, and attempts to develop responsibility for the total community.